 2.1 Backend

-The Accounting Portal backend is a loose collection of messaging systems and scripts that gather accounting data and metadata from several external sources like for example, the EGI Service registry (GOCDB), the EGI Operations Portal or WLCG.
+The Accounting Portal backend is a loose collection of messaging systems and scripts that gather accounting data from the accounting repository and metadata from several external sources like for example, the EGI Service registry (GOCDB), the EGI Operations Portal or WLCG.

 The accounting data are sent by each site to the central APEL accounting repository and processed.
 Resumes are made using internal processes by APEL to make complex queries in the Portal efficient.
 Metadata is a category of data, which complement that raw data and allows the portal to organize, categorize and impart new meaning to it.